Integral Picard group of some stacks of polarized K3 surfaces of low degree: Some related computations

 \section{Some related computations}

 In this last section we compute the cycle classes of some divisors in the moduli stack of complete intersections.
-These results are then interpreted in terms of Noether-Lefschetz divisors in the stack of quasi-polarized K3 surfaces.
+These results are then interpreted in terms of Noether-Lefschetz divisors in the stack of polarized K3 surfaces with at most rational double points.

 More precisely, we compute in \propref{prop:Pic(GGsm)} the class of $[\GG(d,m,n)_{\rm sing}]$, the divisor of singular complete intersections, in terms of the generator $\Phi$ (see \parref{par:hodge for GG}) of $\Pic(\GG(d,m,n))$.